GiottoVerducci/rulebook2024/content.md

 ## **IMPORTANT TERMS IN THE GAME**

+> **The Golden Rule for Cards:** Whenever the cards contradict the rules,
+> the cards take precedence.

+**Rules of Card Ownership:** The cards you start the game with are referred to as "owned".
+Your cards can become controlled by other Methuselahs but are never owned by them.
+At the end of the game, the cards you own are returned to you.
+If you are ousted before the end of the game, any cards that you own that other Methuselahs control remain in play until burned as normal.

+**Locking and Unlocking:** During play, you will turn cards sideways 90º to lock them, indicating that the cards have been used for some particular purpose or effect.
+Unlocking a card restores it to its original position, indicating that the card is reset and will be able to be locked again later.
+Only unlocked minions can perform actions or block the actions of other minions.

+**Control:** Vampires put into play by a Methuselah are controlled by that Methuselah.
+* A master card in play is controlled by the Methuselah who played it, even if it is played on a card controlled by another Methuselah.
+* A minion card in play is controlled by the controller of the minion it is on.
+If a minion card is just in play and not on another controlled card, then it is controlled by the Methuselah who played it.

+Control can change through game effects and this is clearly noted when using those effects.

+**Targeting of Cards**
+If a card is played on another card, or targets another card, the target card must be in play (that is, controlled).
+Vampires in the torpor region are eligible targets by default, but vampires in the uncontrolled region and contested cards are not.

+**Target:** A Methuselah or a card being affected by another card or effect (usually an action) that is not a referendum.
+Many cards or effects will have one or more targets, and the specific eligible targets are defined in their card texts.
+Targeting a card attached to another card does not target the latter, it is therefore possible to target a card on a vampire with a directed action, even when the vampire cannot be the target of directed actions.
+Sets of counters on a card (such as blood on a vampire) or possessed by a Methuselah (such as pool) are never targeted directly: they can only be targeted as a quantity via the card or the Methuselah.
+The card or Methuselah does not need to have that exact quantity: if they not have enough of these counters, then as many counters as possible are affected.
+For instance, a card that steals 2 blood from a vampire targets that vampire, whatever quantity of blood they have, and moves as much blood as possible if there is 1 or 0 blood counters.

 **Burn:** When a card is burned, it is placed into its owner's ash heap (discard pile).
 The ash heap can be examined by any Methuselah at any time.
 When a counter is burned, it is returned to the blood bank.